The big video games show may not be going on this summer; however, new games are still being announced.

-Video games are booming as people seek ways to stay entertained while hunkering down at home to help prevent coronavirus spread.
+Video games are booming as people seek ways to stay entertained while hunkering down at home to prevent coronavirus spread.

 The pandemic also resulted in the cancelation of major video games events, including the annual E3 Electronic Entertainment Expo, where game companies typically announce new titles.
 The E3 was initially scheduled for June 9-11 in Los Angeles.